 No events are scheduled within the next 60 days.

-The next meeting of the ADVC will be the September Officers'/Planning Meeting.
+The next meeting will be the March Officers/Planning Meeting.
 This is, naturally, MANDATORY for all Chapter officers as well as all District Deputies.
-Grand Knights as well as council delegates and non-delegates are always invited to attend.
-The meeting will be held on Friday, Se
+Grand Knights as well as council delegates and non-delegates are always welcome to attend.
+The meeting will be held on Friday, March 8, 2019.
+It w

 Prayer for Life